-Our Emotional Relationship With Color.
+Our Emotional Relationship With Color

 Every turn of the season, I like to read the color reports for the anticipated trending colors of the upcoming months.
 It’s my preferred method of a dose of pop culture.
-What hues are walking down the runways, what colors is the nation’s populace painting their kitchens — I can’t explain the appeal for me other than its a crossroads of mockery and intrigue.
+Which hues are walking down the runways, what colors is the nation’s populace painting their kitchens — I can’t explain the appeal for me other than its a crossroads of mockery and intrigue.

 While I don’t use this as a tool for formulating my own creative color palettes, I do find something very human in our collective relationship to color and these seasonal reports [although targeted to consumers] say something deeper about our desires.

-Last month, I posted an empty reply box in my Instagram stories asking my community which color is speaking to them in this phase of their life.
+I once posted an empty reply box in my Instagram stories asking my community which color is speaking to them in this phase of their life.
 I received dozens of replies of the most poetic and vivid descriptions of color that it reminded me of being a child, pulling crayon after crayon out of the big box of Crayolas just to read their names.
 Side note, this is one of my dream jobs: namer of colors.
 Crayons, house paint swatches... this is a highly underrated form of poetic artistry, in my humble opinion.
 But back to the crayon box, some of my favorites in both name and color were

 Purple mountains majesty